 The main way of joining the HRI community is to submit a write-up of some new work or research you have done.
 It is then evaluated by a group of experts (peer review process) and, if accepted, you’ll have the opportunity to present it in a short talk at the conference.
 Depending on the kind of work you’ve done, there are many different ways to get involved.
 This guide will give you a quick understanding of the different ways you can present your work at HRI.

-If you’ve been working on something you consider especially thought-provoking, controversial or methodologically unusual or risk-taking, you may want to think about writing an alt.HRI contribution, also due on October 6th. alt.HRI subject matter often cuts across HRI themes and the discussion alt.HRI papers generate can be considered as important as the paper itself. alt.HRI papers are of similar rigor, quality and length as Full Papers (8 pages including references – note that unlike Full Papers, references are included in the page length).
+If you’ve been working on something you consider especially thought-provoking, controversial or methodologically unusual or risk-taking, you may want to think about writing an alt.HRI contribution, also due on December 1st. alt.HRI subject matter often cuts across HRI themes and the discussion alt.HRI papers generate can be considered as important as the paper itself. alt.HRI papers are of similar rigor, quality and length as Full Papers (*updated* 8 pages plus references).

 But there’s a whole bunch of other ways to tell people about the work you’ve done!
 Read on.